ucsdanimeclub/animefest-next-site/README.md

 This JSON file contains the start and end time, panel topic, panelist display name, and description for each panel, by the room that they are hosted in.

+#### prizes.json

+This JSON file contains all of the prizes given out at Animefest.
+Each prize has an image source and the prize pool it belongs to.

 #### artists.json

 This JSON file contains the display names and links of each artist we have for the year.